The ultimate guide to robots.txt

 Search engines typically cache the contents of the robots.txt so that they don’t need to keep downloading it, but will usually refresh it several times a day.
 That means that changes to instructions are typically reflected fairly quickly.

 Search engines discover and index the web by crawling pages.
 As they crawl, they discover and follow links.
 This takes them from site A to site B to site C, and so on.
-But before a search engine visits any page on a domain it hasn’t encountered before, it will open that domain’s robots.txt file.
+But before a search engine visits any page on a domain it hasn’t encountered, it will open that domain’s robots.txt file.
 That lets them know which URLs on that site they’re allowed to visit (and which ones they’re not).

 Read more: Bot traffic: What it is and why you should care about it »